symbuzzer/ps-vita-mail-function/README.md

 # ps-vita-mail-function
-Play Station Vita homebrew to add magic function to Mail app
+Play Station Vita homebrew to add magic functions to Mail app

 HOW TO USE:
 -Download source binary and change its extension from zip to vpk